997-icu/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # CodeBook

 This file shows the description of tidy data that we get after cleaning.
-The tidy dataset's name is "final_tidy_data.csv"
+The tidy dataset's name is "final_tidy_data", with the .csv format and .txt format.

 ## Data description
 The tidy dataset shows the mean value of each measurement, grouped by the column "subject" and "activity".
 It has 180 observations and 81 variables.